supercamel/SpinoDB/README.md

 SpinoDB is an in-memory NoSQL data library that is small, self-contained and with emphasis on **speed**.
 It is written in C++ and has bindings for both NodeJS and C using GObjects.
 Bindings for Vala, Python, Java, GJS (Gnome Javascript), Lua and so on are all automatically available through GObject Introspection.

-Be aware that code in the repo is often broken and buggy.
-The repo is real-time work in progress.
-Check out releases for a more stable version.

 ### Documentation